Deforestation and climate change are very closely linked, mainly because one leads to another.

 Deforestation, also known as the practice of cutting down forests, is one of the leading factors to the problem of man-made climate change.

-Approximately 30% of the world's climate change is caused in part by deforestation.
+Deforestation contributes a lot of greenhouse gas emissions.
 Worse still, it causes climate change in several different ways.

-The most obvious way that deforestation leads to an increased rate of global warming is the weakening of the Earth's ability to get rid of greenhouse gasses.
+The most apparent way that deforestation leads to an increased rate of global warming is the weakening of the Earth's ability to get rid of greenhouse gasses.

-Carbon dioxide main greenhouse gas that contributes to climate change, since it traps heat inside the Earth's atmosphere.
+Carbon dioxide, the main greenhouse gas that contributes to climate change, traps heat inside the Earth's atmosphere.